 - What is the best caulk for fiberglass columns?
 Typically, installers will use a latex caulk for fiberglass columns.
 It is known as the "painter's caulk" as it accepts primer/paint very well.
 If you aren't planning to paint over the caulk, silicone caulks fare better as they will expand and contract with the column and separate less.
 We also recommend a polyurethane caulk from MasterSeal that we have had over a decade of success with.
 You can read more about caulks at the link in the previous question.

-- Can fiberglass columns be split?
+- How to split fiberglass columns?
 Yes, as mentioned previously, we can split them in half if they aren't already made as halves.
 They can also be split to any plan type available by the factory or by your installer.
 Watch a video on how to split fiberglass columns yourself.

 - Can fiberglass columns be used as column covers?
 As mentioned at the onset, all of our columns can be used as column covers.
 Some are made as whole columns and can be split by us or you to act as covers while others are factory made as covers to be assembled around structural supports.